afsc-assessments/ebswp_2023/doc/EBSpollock.md

 estimated catch-at-age values are presented in (Table \ref{tab:est_catage}).
 Estimated summary biomass (age 3+), female spawning biomass, and age-1 recruitment are given in  (Table \ref{tab:biom_ssb_rec}).
+To compare these estimates with mean values, and to show the relative age composition of the population, Fig. \ref(fig:N_comp) shows the diminishing impact of the strong 2012 and 2013 year-classes in 2019 and 2020.
+Applying the weights-at-age estimates and accumulating over ages shows that by 2020, the biomass will be below-average (Fig. \ref{fig:cum_N_wt}).

 To evaluate past management and assessment performance it can be useful to examine estimated fishing mortality relative to reference values.
 For EBS